English lead for KS 2 is Miss Lawrence

 English units are built around key texts, which include fiction, non-fiction and poetry.
 Each day staff read aloud to children for pleasure, sharing new books as well as old favourites.
 Book weeks and theatre visits help us to bring stories alive to the children and children visit the library to choose books.
 We hold family books sessions to encourage children and parents to read at home together.

 Children take home a reading book.
 We have several reading schemes we use in school to ensure a broad and interesting curriculum.
 We use Oxford Reading Tree (Floppy Phonics, Decode and Develop, Fireflies and Snapdragons, Graphic Novels, True Stories), Collins.
 We also have 'free readers' in class where children can choose from a selection of carefully chosen books linked to attainment.
 All children read books which are appropriate to their ability.
 Children take books home and our planners support communication between home and school.

 Our AR system is also used to motivate children to challenge themselves further in reading.

 Phonics and reading

 Children in EYFS and KS1 are taught to decode words through a systematic phonics approach.
-Letters and Sounds is used as basis for our teaching and this is enhanced by the use of Jolly Phonics.
+Letters and Sounds is used as basis for our teaching and this is enhanced by the use of Essential Letters and Sounds.
 All children receive discrete daily sessions in small groupings which change regularly to meet the needs of our children.
 Children are then encouraged to apply the skills learned across the curriculum.
 Our reading scheme allows children to practise their phonic skills in meaningful contexts.
 The scheme is currently under review and our will shortly be supplemented with a wider range of books which support this.
 In KS2, where children fall behind in phonics, we have extra sessions to help them catch up quickly.

 We hold a phonics evening for parents each year to share our approach to the teaching of phonics and support parents when reading with children at home.